-- Licensee: Give this disclosure to the Landlord prior to your assisting with the completion of the attached Lease.
-1. - Licensee: As the person assisting with the completion of the attached form, insert your name in the first (5) blank "Name" spaces below.
-2. - Licensee: SIGN the disclosure below 3. - Landlord/Owner and Tenant: Check the applicable provision regarding English contained in the disclosure and SIGN below.
-4. - 5.
+- Licensee: Give this disclosure to the Landlord prior to your assisting with the completion of the attached Lease. - 2.
+Licensee: As the person assisting with the completion of the attached form, insert your name in the first (5) blank "Name" spaces below. - 3.
+Licensee: SIGN the disclosure below - 4.
+Landlord/Owner and Tenant: Check the applicable provision regarding English contained in the disclosure and SIGN below. - 5.
 Licensee: Retain a copy for your files for at least 6 years.
 Landlord/Owner and Tenant: Retain a copy for your files.
 This disclosure does not act as or constitute a waiver, disclaimer or limitation of liability.

-THIS FORM WAS COMPLETED WITH THE ASSISTANCE OF:

-Licensee Name

-Name of Brokerage/Business

-Address

-(Name)

-Phone Number

-DISCLOSURE:

-\\\\\ told me that he/she is a non-lawyer and may not give legal advice, cannot tell me what my rights are or remedies are, cannot tell me how to testify in court, and cannot represent me in court.

-Rule 10-2.1(b) of the Rules Regulating the Florida Bar defines a paralegal as a person who works under the supervision of a member of the Florida Bar and who performs specifically delegated substantive legal work for which a member of the Florida Bar is responsible.
-Only persons who meet the definition may call themselves paralegals.

-\\\\\ informed me that he/she is not a paralegal as defined by the rule and cannot call (Name)

-himself/herself a paralegal.

-\\\\\ told me that he/she may only help my type the factual information provided by me (Name)

-in writing into the blanks on the form.

-\\\\\ may not help me fill in the form and may not complete the form for me.

-If using a form approved by the Supreme Court of Florida, may ask me factual questions (Name)

-Tenant:

-(Language)

-I can read English

-to fill in the blanks on the form and may also tell me how to file the form.

-Landlord/Owner:

-I can read English. \ I cannot read English, but this notice was read to me by \\\\\ I cannot read English but this notice was read to me by

-(Name)

-(Licensee Signature)

-(Name)

-(Landlord Signature)

-in

-(Tenant Signature)

-which I understand.
+Licensee Name Name of Brokerage/Business Address Phone Number DISCLOSURE: told r ne that he/she is a n on-lawyer and may not give legal advice, cannot (Name) tell me what my rights are or remedies are, car nnot tell me how to testify in court, ar nd cannot represent me in court. orks under the supervision of a member of the Florida Bar and rida Bar is responsible.
+Only persons who meet the definition inforr med me that he/she is not a paralegal as defined by the rule and cannot call (Name) himself/herself a paralegal. told n ne that he/she may onl ly help my type the factual information provided by me (Name) in writing into the blanks on the form. may n ot help me fill in the fo orm and may not complete the form for me.
+(Name) If using a form approved by the Supreme Court of f Florida, may ask me factual questions to fill in the blanks on the form and may also tell m ne how to file the fo (Name) orm.
+Landlord/Owner: Tenant: I can read English.
+I can read H English I cannot read English, but this notice was s read to me by I cannot rea ad English but this notice was read to me by in which I understand.
+(Name) (Language) (Licensee Signature) (Landlord Signatu re) (Tenant Signature)